 On April 23rd of 1910, late on a hot, unusually windy Saturday afternoon, the elderly Platz, long widowed and living with his daughter Babette, now 36, may not have been up for the walk he saw everyone making from his window, following the smoke.
 But if he was, he saw, several blocks south down Ryan St, a sky-high black and red curtain, behind which the heart of the town he’d played a pioneering role in creating was burning to ash on the ground.

 The Champagne family from the next block up very likely would have made the walk.
-I can imagine J Euclide, depending on whether the freight depot was open for business on Saturdays, leaving the depot to see what everyone was talking about, looking down Ryan and seeing for himself the smoke, a gathering crowd watching helplessly.
-I can see him going home to check that all his kids were accounted for, then taking his wife, little Stella, and whichever younger kids weren’t yet coming and going on their own with neighborhood friends, to get as close to the fire as they dared to assess how much danger their own house was in.
+They’d have had to walk a block down Ryan, to the bend at Division St, to get a straight-shot view of the fire, but when they did, their view would have been on one block further back than the photo of the fire I just showed you, with the boy whose hands have gone up to his forehead in anguished disbelief.
+I can imagine J Euclide, even if he were working at the freight depot on Saturday, being allowed to work around the schedule of incoming trains enough to leave the depot to see what everyone was talking about, looking down Ryan and seeing for himself the smoke just 3 blocks down, a gathering crowd watching helplessly.
+What must have been his instantaneous mental calculation about the angle of the wind and whether his home and family were in the fire’s path.
+I can see him going home to check that all his kids were accounted for, then taking his wife, little Stella, and whichever of the kids weren’t off on their own with neighborhood friends (God, what panic must have strangled his heart over whoever was missing), to get as close to the fire as they dared to assess how much danger their own house might be in.

 🎶Aw, Tisolay, did you see it?
-Did you understand it?
-You’d only turned 5 three months before, but how could you not, given how everyone around you was acting, crying, or staring mute, many yelling directions, jumping into action, men with horses and wagons full of hoses and equipment running by.
-And closer to the fire, women screaming for help in loading wagons with valuables from homes in the fire’s path, or just dragging them out onto the streets.
+The older kids were 11 through 19… Beulah’d just had her 19th birthday a couple weeks before… but you were only 5.
+Did you understand what was happening?
+How could you not, given how everyone around you was acting, crying, or staring mute, many yelling directions, jumping into action, men with horses and wagons full of hoses and equipment galloping by.
+And closer to the fire, women screaming for help to load wagons with valuables from homes in the fire’s path, or just dragging them out onto the streets.
 I don’t suppose your Papa still had his horse, huh?
 The Sanborn maps didn’t show any stables or barns on the small properties your Papa rented, and it’s not like you needed one like you did on the farm, being miles from church and school, etc. In Lake Charles, you could walk or take one of the new electrical streetcars everywhere you needed to.
 Unless the sreetcar tracks were on fire. 🎶

 Months later, with a terrible housing shortage in the city and many well-to-do families evicting tenants to move into their own rental properties while their homes got rebuilt, old Peter Platz did one of his last pieces of business before his death when he rented his little Mill St. cottage to J Euclide, whose family had to leave their spacious, 2-storey house further up the block for a place that was much too small for a family of 7.